 She has taught directing and creative producing at Bard, Brown, NYU, Columbia, Harvard, New School and Williams College among others.
 She regularly serves on grant panels for NEA NYSCA, DCA and TCG, among others.
 Previously, Marting co-founded and served as co-artistic director of Tiny Mythic Theatre Company for nine years.
 She served as Robert Wilson’s assistant for HAMLETMACHINE and SALOME.
 She graduated from NYU with honors in 1988.

-Artistic Director Kristin Marting discusses how developmental programs can better meet the needs of artists and shares best practices from HERE’s multi-year artist residency program.
+Artistic Director Kristin Marting discusses how developmental programs can better meet the needs of artists and shares best practices from HERE’s multi-year artist residency program in New York City.